-Probably the biggest immigration-related impact of the 2013 Supreme Court's Windsor decision, which overturned core portions of the federal Defense of Marriage Act (DOMA), was to allow U.S. citizens to petition for green cards (lawful permanent residence) for their same-sex spouses.
+Probably the biggest immigration-related impact of the 2013 Supreme Court's United States v.
+Windsor decision, which overturned core portions of the federal Defense of Marriage Act (DOMA), was to allow U.S. citizens to petition for green cards (lawful permanent residence) for their same-sex spouses.
 (Under DOMA, the definition of marriage was limited to unions between a man and a woman.)

 However, this wasn't the only portion of U.S. immigration law to be affected.
 Under Windsor, legally married gay and lesbian couples become eligible for a number of immigration rights—the same ones that opposite-sex couples enjoyed for decades.
 Here is a summary list:

 - Nonimmigrant visa applicants can, in categories that allow accompaniment to the U.S. by spouses and children, bring a same-sex spouse.
-See, for example, “If I’m on an H-1B visa, can my same-sex spouse get a U.S. visa too?”
+See, for example, H-4 Visas for Family of H-1B Visa Holder.
 Students, scholars, diplomats, treaty traders and investors, foreign media representatives, and many others are also able to utilize this opportunity.
-Also see “How Same-Sex Partners Can Accompany Temporary (Nonimmigrant) Visa Holders to the U.S.”
+Also see How Same-Sex Partners Can Accompany Temporary (Nonimmigrant) Visa Holders to the U.S.

 - Winning applicants for the Diversity Visa Lottery can bring same-sex spouses to the U.S. to receive green cards as well.
-See “Won the Diversity Visa Lottery: Can I marry my same-sex partner and bring her to the U.S.?” for details.
+See Won the Diversity Visa Lottery: Can I Marry My Same-Sex Partner and Bring Her to the U.S.? for details.

 - Recipients of asylum can include same-sex spouses within their applications and thus receive asylum at the same time (if it's approved) or can, after receiving an asylum grant, petition to have a same-sex spouse join them in the United States.
-For more information on this latter procedures, see “Filling Out Form I-730, Refugee/Asylee Relative Petition.”
+For more information on this latter procedures, see Filling Out Form I-730, Refugee/Asylee Relative Petition.

 Have we forgotten anything?
-It's possible!
+It's possible.
 The complexity of U.S. immigration law is the stuff of legend.
 (Not the good kind.)
 For a full analysis of your personal situation and immigration options, consult an experienced immigration attorney.